 - Green felt for the strawberry leaf tops

-- Polyester fiberfill (one common name brand is Polyfill) for stuffing the strawberries
+- Polyester fiberfill (one common name brand is Polyfill) or tiny bits of leftover scrap fabric, often called “crumbs” for stuffing the strawberries

 - Green thread or embroidery floss